-Richard J. Burke is a partner in the Washington, DC office of White & Case where he is co-head of the firm's international economic sanctions and export control practice.
+Richard J. Burke is a partner in the Washington, DC office of White & Case where he is co-head of the Firm's economic sanctions and export control practice.

 Richard also has extensive experience representing transactional clients in the regulation of foreign acquisitions of control over US operations that may involve sensitive national security concerns requiring review by the interagency Treasury Committee on Foreign Investment in the United States (CFIUS).
 Richard has successfully represented both US and non-US clients in navigating dozens of transactions through the CFIUS process.